-If you really want the home cinema experience, you need a set of surround sound speakers and an AV receiver to drive them.
-The home cinema amp is the brains and brawn of any cinema system and will ensure your TV and films sound powerful, detailed and dynamic and truly give you that immersive experience.
+But if you really want the proper home cinema experience, you need a set of surround sound speakers and an AV receiver to drive them.
+The home cinema amplifier is the brains and brawn of any home cinema system and will ensure your TV and films sound powerful, detailed and dynamic and truly give you that immersive experience.

-AV receivers now include Dolby Atmos and DTS:X for adding even more channels of sound, with the addition of height channel speakers, or can play it simple with 5.1-channels of audio.
-Expect HDMI inputs that can pass through 4K and HDR video, compatibility with voice assistants and Bluetooth wireless audio.
+AV receivers now include Dolby Atmos and DTS:X support for adding even more channels of sound, with the addition of height channel speakers, or can play vanilla 5.1 surround sound.
+Expect HDMI inputs that can pass through 4K and HDR video, with voice assistants, Bluetooth wireless audio and Apple AirPlay.
 But most of all, you'll get brilliant, room-filling sound.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

-The fact that this has been our Product of the Year for two years in a row tells you all you need to know.
-This hugely talented home cinema amplifier was best in class when we originally tested it at around £500, but now that it has dropped to £430 it is sensational value for money.
+The fact that this was our Product of the Year for two years in a row – and picked up a third Award in 2019 – tells you all you need to know.
+This hugely talented AV receiver was best in class when we originally tested it at around £500, but now that it has dropped to £429 it is sensational value for money.

 And as for the sound it makes... well, let's just say you'll have to spend an awful lot more cash to get better performance.
-The feature-packed Sony STR-DN1080 sounds fantastic, reaching deep into its reserves to deliver a performance packed with punch, dynamism and authority in a way we haven’t heard at this sort of price.
+The feature-packed Sony STR-DN1080 sounds fantastic, reaching deep into its reserves to deliver a performance packed with punch, dynamism and authority in a way we haven’t heard from home cinema amplifiers at this sort of price.

 Read the full review: Sony STR-DN1080

-It is comfortable driving our reference PMC Twenty5 package through the rumbles and thumps of a high-action thriller, with the added solidity felt across the board as voices and soundtracks benefit from its authority and stability.
+The fact it's comfortable driving our reference PMC Twenty5 package speaks volumes – it delivers the the rumbles and thumps of high-action thrillers, with added solidity felt across the board.
+Voices and soundtracks benefit from its authority and stability.
+If you're looking to make the step up from a budget amp, this is a fine way to go.

 Read the full review: Denon AVR-X3500H